veit/python-basics-tutorial/docs/test/hypothesis.rst

 ==========

-`Hypothesis <https://hypothesis.readthedocs.io/>`_ is a library that allows you to write tests that are parameterised from a source of examples.
+`Hypothesis <https://hypothesis.readthedocs.io/>`_ is a library that allows you to write tests that are :term:`parameterised <Parameter>` from a source of examples.
 It then generates simple and understandable examples that can be used to make your tests fail and find bugs with little effort.

 #.
 Install Hypothesis: